Scarabaeus1031/NEXAH/RESEARCH/FOUNDATION/axioms.md

 # NEXAH — Structural Axioms (Working Assumptions)

-This document defines the **core working assumptions** of the NEXAH framework.

-These are not universal laws.

-They are:

-> **practical structural hypotheses**
-> used to build, test, and operate the system

 ---

 ## 🧭 Purpose

+This document defines the **core working assumptions** of the NEXAH framework.

-The axioms define how NEXAH:
+They describe how NEXAH:

 - interprets system behavior
 - reconstructs structure